coreinfrastructure/best-practices-badge/doc/security.md

 curl -H "X-Forwarded-For: 23.235.32.1,23.235.32.1" \
      https://master-bestpractices.herokuapp.com/
 ~~~~

+The system implements a variety of server-side caches, in particular,
+it widely uses fragment caching.
+This is primarily to improve performance,
+but it also helps with availability against a DDoS, because
+once a result has been cached it requires very little effort to
+serve the same information again.

 A determined attacker with significant resources could disable the
 system through a distributed denial-of-service (DDoS) attack.